heickrd/heickrd.github.io/GoalSender.md

 1. First you want to have gazebo and Navigation2 running.
 Follow the instructions [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2_simulation/#turtlebot3-simulation-using-fake-node) to learn how.

 2. I first suggest you follow along here with my example [code](goal_tutorial.py).

-  -First lets focus on the main focus of the code.
+  First lets focus on the main focus of the code.
 Starting with the __init__ method.
   ```
   super().__init__('minimal_publisher')
   ```